LUCIFER LUCIFER

 Those who enter the Dream are not automatically “better people” by default.

-Anyone can be a denizen of the Dream: whether or not you are moral at heart.
+Anyone can be a denizen of the Dream: whether or not you are “just”.

 butterflies.
 However, due to the secluded nature of the Dream realm, not much is known about them.